-At 17 stories tall, this incredible bell tower will house a four-octave carillon, comprised of 47 handcrafted cast bronze bells that weigh in at a total of 29,500 lbs.
-Throughout the day they will ring in celebration of all that The Smith Center brings to our city.
+At 17 stories tall, this incredible bell tower houses a four-octave carillon, comprised of 47 handcrafted cast bronze bells that weigh in at a total of 29,500 lbs.
+Throughout the day they ring in celebration of all that The Smith Center brings to our city.

 This two-acre park donated by the City of Las Vegas, is host to local artist Tim Bavington's "Fanfare for the Common Man."
 This public art installation is a colorful interpretation of the 1942 Copland song.
 The green space is used for outdoor performances, special events and festivals.

 Art deco elements inspired by Hoover Dam is front and center as designed by architect David M. Schwarz.

 Adjacent to Reynolds Hall, Boman Pavilion is home to two performance venues: Cabaret Jazz and the Troesh Studio Theater.
 The fourth floor of Boman is dedicated entirely to our education and outreach efforts and is known as the Elaine Wynn Studio for Arts Education.

 Red Rock plays an influential role for the materials used in the Grand Lobby by mimicking color and age.
 Reynolds Hall is LEED certified Gold as many of the natural materials are sustainable.

 The Smith Center is home to large-scale custom commissioned art.
 Artists include Tim Bavington, Miriam Shapiro and William Behrends.

 Genius in Flight

 In the Grand Lobby, Benjamin Victor's Genius In Flight is the focal point.
 This statue is based on the Winged Figures of the Republic at Hoover Dam.